RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 This will take you to the project overview.
 There's nothing there yet, but that's about to change.

-**7. Deploy to OpenShift**
+**10. Deploy to OpenShift**

 Let's deploy our new inventory microservice to OpenShift!

 Our production inventory microservice will use an external database (PostgreSQL) to house inventory data.
-First, deploy a new instance of PostgreSQL by executing the following commands via Eclipse Che **Terminal**:
+First, deploy a new instance of PostgreSQL by executing the following commands via CodeReady Workspaces **Terminal**:

 `oc project inventory`